-In honor of Vermont legislator Arthur Gibb, who dedicated much of his life to public service to ensure that Vermont is a better place for future generations, VNRC is accepting nominations for the 2019 Arthur Gibb Award for Individual Leadership.
+In honor of former Vermont legislator Arthur Gibb, who dedicated much of his life to public service to ensure that Vermont is a better place for future generations, VNRC is accepting nominations for the 2022 Arthur Gibb Award for Individual Leadership.

 We seek to honor an individual whose leadership has brought about positive and lasting change in the way that individual’s community integrates growth and conservation.